Imagine you see a caged feather on a museum wall. The sign underneath says the artist is a political activist in jail.

 The way you present your art, and what people know about it, completely changes how they perceive it.

 Therefore, your art doesn’t end at the edge of the canvas.
 Your creative decisions continue all the way to the end.

-- You had a tiny idea for a song.
+- You have a tiny idea for a song.

-- You fleshed it out into a full song.
+- You flesh it out into a full song.

-- You came up with your artist name, album title, and visual look of your photos and videos.
+- You come up with an album title, and the visual look of your photos and videos.

 Every step so far has been a creative expansion of your original idea.

 So now it’s time to put it out into the world.
 Do you turn off all that creativity?
-Just upload the song to the usual places, and tell your fans?
+Just upload the song to the usual places, and announce it like everyone else?

-Instead, continue that creative path in your marketing.
+No!
+Your creative process hasn’t stopped!
 Flaunt your artistic freedoms, and have some fun with it!